Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Tide of Retribution.md

 “They know too much now,” she growls bitterly. “[[Wyatt Maranoss|The Plank King]] will know what to do with them.”

 If the adventure ends this way, the characters are in a rough spot.
 Their next destination is a prison—and possibly an execution—in [[Darktow]].
-They might have to join [[the Revelry]], or try to escape their prison and stow away on a pirate ship.
+They might have to join [[The Revelry]], or try to escape their prison and stow away on a pirate ship.
 Or perhaps _Moonbeam_ will return and intercept _Wavechaser_ as it returns to [[Darktow]].
 The choice is yours!

 ## Character Advancement